TeamMacLean/nlrsnake/README.md

 ## The pipeline

-The pipeline takes a set of protein sequences then in parallel:
+The pipeline takes multiple sets of protein sequences then in parallel, for each set:

     1. Runs `interprocan.sh`
     2. Runs `hmmer`
     3. Runs `fimo`

-Once these are done, `NLRtracker.R` is run
+Once these are done, `NLRtracker.R` is run and a results folder for each sample created

 ### Interproscan step